Vote-By-Mail: A Secure and Accessible Way to Cast Your Ballot

 Can I trust that my vote will be accurately counted if I vote by mail?

+Yes.
 Mail-in ballots are verified multiple times to maintain the integrity of the vote.
-Election officials first verify the voter’s name and information and confirm the voter is registered in the appropriate location.
+In many states, the ballot transportation, handling, and counting processes are overseen by a team of bipartisan election officials.
+These officials first verify the voter’s name and information and confirm the voter is properly registered.

 Then, election officials remove the sealed ballot from the outer envelope containing the voter’s identifying information to ensure the vote remains anonymous and confidential when the ballots are counted.

 Many states also have ballot tracking procedures that let voters know the status of their ballot from the moment it is cast to when it is counted.
-Taken together, all these measures help make sure the election is secure and results are accurate.
+Taken together, all these measures help make sure our elections are secure, and results are accurate.

-In 2020, more Americans were given the freedom to choose how to cast their ballot.
-Access to vote-by-mail, when offered in addition to early voting and in-person voting, has made our democracy stronger by allowing more voters to have a voice in it.
+Access to vote-by-mail, when offered in addition to early voting and in-person voting, makes our democracy stronger by expanding access to the ballot for more voters.

-Unfortunately, some states have taken steps to restrict access to vote-by-mail since the 2020 election.
-For example, Kansas passed a law that makes it more difficult for organizations to help voters request a vote-by-mail ballot.
+Unfortunately, some states have taken steps to restrict access to vote-by-mail.
+In 2021, Kansas passed a law that makes it more difficult for organizations to help voters request a vote-by-mail ballot.
 CLC sued Kansas over the law and won, permanently blocking components of the law from going into effect.